EECS3311F25/project-cashtag/doc/sprint2/PB.md

 **6. Add and Split Group Expense**

-As a user, I can log a shared expense and automatically split the cost among all group members so that everyone knows how much they owe to the person who added the shared expense.
+As Stacie, who usually pays for group groceries or utilities that are shared, I want to enter a shared expense and have the software automatically split the cost among my roommates so that everyone can see how much they owe to avoid confusion.

 Acceptance Criteria:
 - The user can select a group and add a new expense with details.